ana-radchuk/JavaBasicPrograms/README.md

 PrimeNumsAlternate > code to display alternate prime numbers;

-PrimeNumsFrom1ToN > code to dispay prime numbers of a give range;
+PrimeNumsFrom1ToN > code to dispay prime numbers of a given range;

 RandomNumGenerator > code to generate random numbers;